-- 14.1 Applications for non-agricultural development adjacent to agricultural lands should adhere to the County's Agricultural Boundary Design Guidelines. - 14.2 Proposals for non-agricultural development adjacent to agricultural lands located either within or outside of the Plan boundary should incorporate buffering, siting, and design techniques to minimize negative impacts on agricultural lands. - 14.3 Agricultural buffering techniques may include a combination of the following: - a. barrier fencing to prevent access; - b. vegetated berms; - c. community agriculture plots; - d. stormwater management facilities; - e. ecological/vegetative buffers: - f. use of topographic barriers such as slopes, roads, watercourses or wetlands; and - g. increased setbacks for housing and other buildings. - 14.4 Public access such as trails, pathways, and parks should be discouraged adjacent to agricultural lands unless supported by the open space and pathway plan (Map 8).
+- 13.1 Until such time as the Agricultural Boundary Design Guidelines are adopted, the policies of this Plan shall guide the design of developments bordering agricultural lands. - 13.2 Proposals for non-agricultural development adjacent to agricultural lands located either within or outside of the Plan boundary should incorporate buffering, siting, and design techniques to minimize negative impacts on agricultural lands. - 13.3 Agricultural buffering techniques may include a combination of the following: - a. barrier fencing to prevent access; - b. vegetated berms; - c. community agriculture plots; - d. stormwater management facilities; - e. ecological/vegetative buffers; - f. use of topographic barriers such as slopes, roads, watercourses or wetlands; and - g. increased setbacks for housing and other buildings. - 13.4 Public access such as trails, pathways, and parks should be discouraged adjacent to agricultural lands unless supported by the open space and pathway plan (Map 7).

-15.0 NON-RESIDENTIAL/RESIDENTIAL INTERFACE
+14.0 NON-RESIDENTIAL/RESIDENTIAL INTERFACE